Volcanoes (New Zealand)

 • Ruapehu: The highest peak in the North Island, this active composite cone volcano is also a stratovolcano.

-• Taranaki/Egmont: New Zealand’s largest mainland volcanic cone, is an active volcano, which last erupted 150 years ago.
+• Taranaki/Egmont: New Zealand’s largest mainland volcanic cone, is located on the west coast of the North Island.
+It is an active volcano, and last erupted around 1854.

-• Tongariro: This volcano last erupted in 2012.
-It consists of a large area of volcanic cones and craters.
+• Tongariro: This volcano in the Taupō volcanic zone last erupted in 2012.
+It is made up of a large area of volcanic cones and craters.

-The Science Learning Hub is an awesome website, written by New Zealand teachers and scientists.
-It is a great site to learn about volcanoes and types of volcanoes
+The Science Learning Hub is written by New Zealand teachers and scientists.
+It is a great site to learn about how volcanoes work and the sort of volcanoes we have here.

-Tips: Some of the more difficult words in this article are underlined.
-If you hover over the word it explains what the word means.
+Tips: Some of the difficult words in these articles are underlined.
+If you hover over the word it explains what it means.

 Te Ara The Encyclopedia of New Zealand

-• Enter the keywords 'volcano' into the search box at the top of the page.
+• Enter the keyword 'volcano' into the search box.

 • Read the article volcanoes to find out about types of volcanoes and the difference between active, dormant and extinct volcanoes.